September 1, 2013 - 2010-2011 WEAVE Cycle Open

 - Commission on Collegiate Nursing Education (Nursing)

-- Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (Department of Computer Science)
+- Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (B.S. in Computer Science)

 - Council for Interior Design Accreditation (Interior Design Program in the Department of Design, Merchandising and Textiles)